ibm-cloud-docs/account/acct-getstart-tutorial.md

 This tutorial walks you through the steps for setting up an account in {{site.data.keyword.cloud}}.
 By completing this tutorial, you learn how to set up account authentication, manage your account settings, effectively organize resources in your account, and control access to resources.
 {:shortdesc}

 This tutorial focuses on how to set up a Pay-As-You-Go account.
-If you're looking for details about how to set up accounts in an enterprise hierarchy, see [Getting started with an enterprise](/docs/account?topic=account-enterprise-tutorial).
+If you're looking for details about setting up accounts in an enterprise hierarchy, see [Setting up an enterprise](/docs/account?topic=account-enterprise-tutorial).
 {: tip}

 ## Step 1.
 Create your account
 {: #account-gs-createlite}

 First, create a Lite account by using your existing IBMid or a new IBMid.
-If your company is registered to use a federated ID for single sign-on (SSO), you can use your federated ID instead to create your account.
+If your company is registered to use a federated ID for single sign-on (SSO), you can use your federated ID instead.

 | Login ID | Details |
 |-----------------|---------|